 - Include flowers of different shapes.
-There are four thousand different species of bees in North America, and they are all different sizes, have different tongue lengths, and will feed on different shaped flowers.
+There are 4,000 different species of bees in North America, and they are all different sizes, have different tongue lengths, and will feed on different shaped flowers.
 Consequently, providing a range of flower shapes means more bees can benefit.

 - Have a diversity of plants flowering all season.
 Most bee species are generalists, feeding on a range of plants through their life cycle.
 By having several plant species flowering at once, and a sequence of plants flowering through spring, summer, and fall, you can support a range of bee species that fly at different times of the season.